cucumber/common-wiki/Introduction-to-Cucumber-for-non-programmers.md

-Cucumber tests are written in terms of features that are broken up into scenarios.
+Cucumber tests are written in terms of “features”.
+Each feature consists of one or more “scenarios”.

 Let’s start with an example feature file:
 ```Gherkin